 When operating a Raspberry PI from an SD card, the SD card tends to get corrupted over time, especially when power cycling the Raspberry Pi without shutting it down first.
-As I found myself reflashing Raspberry Pi images on a regular basis, I decided to automate the process using a bash script.
+As I found myself reflashing Raspberry Pi images on a regular basis, I decided to automate the process using a shell script.
 While I try to avoid SD card storage all together these days, I still use occasionally use this script.

 A tiny program (written in typescript) that calculates aggregate home automation statistics based of existing datapoints in InfluxDB.
 One use-case for this was calculating how many hours of TV we watched in a given day based of timestamps of the TV turning on and off.
 Nowadays, such aggregations can more easily be achieved in Grafana using transformations.

 Near the end of the year I often spend some time evaluating our finances, including analyzing our purchasing behavior from the past year.
 Since we buy a lot on Amazon, and since Amazon does not allow for an easy export of purchase data (Amazon for Business does, but not for consumers), I wrote a scraper script in NodeJS using Playwright to get the data I wanted.